-At the recent CBAA annual conference in Melbourne, Grants support team member, Ally Newton shared her five tips for creating a winning grant application.
+At the recent CBAA annual conference in Melbourne, we shared our five tips for creating a winning grant application.

 Five questions to ask yourself

 Preparing a grant application can be very similar to formulating a well-structured story.
 You need to start by answering a few critical questions before you even start writing.

 1. What is it that do you want to do?

 Every grant application starts with an idea.
 So think about your idea and what is it designed to do.

 For a Development and Operations grant application, ask yourself if it’s about strengthening your governance, your operations, your technical set up or your engagement with your community.
 If your application is for a Content grant, is it a program that engages diverse groups in your station?

 You need to think about what the project will produce and what it will contribute to your station or your community.

 2. Why do you want to undertake this project?

 This is an important question to answer.
 Why does this work need to happen now and not, for example, in 12 month’s time?
 Is there an opportunity you want to capitalise on?
 You also need to explain why it’s important to your station or your community and how your station or community benefit from the project.